-Catherine Crane, seventeen, elegant, and endowed with an affectionate heart, had always been an avid book reader, and since first she could read her notions had been formed based on those of the heroes and heroines of her books, and though often pursued by reality and disappointed by fantasy, she persisted in loving her novels, and, upon the whole, not being able to part with them.
-Captain Crane had often fretted over her naivety – she had a sweet nature, though unfortunately hidden by etiquette: her heart was pure, and the innocence of her actions only rendered this truer.
-She was calm, seldom argumentative nor stubborn, and kind to all around her.
+Catherine Crane, seventeen, elegant, and endowed with an affectionate heart, had always been an avid book reader, and since first she could read, her notions had been formed based on those of the heroes and heroines of her books, and though often pursued by reality and disappointed by fantasy, she persisted in loving her novels, and, upon the whole, not being able to part with them.
+Captain Crane had often fretted over her naivety – she had a solid nature, though unfortunately frozen by etiquette: her heart was pure, and the innocence of her actions only rendered this truer.
+She was calm, seldom argumentative nor stubborn, but not out of apathy or acceptance.

-Seated in a settee by the hearth in the empty house with Mrs. Dixon, the housekeeper, sewing in an opposite chair, she contemplated the smooth folds of her black crape gown, her eyes veiled with a heavy mist.
-She had been thus each day since her father's death, and Mrs. Dixon wondered whether her mistress would ever revive.
-She was deeply concerned for her welfare, though not attached enough to breath a kinder word to her than, "Truly I am sorry, Miss Catherine – truly."
+Seated in a settee by the hearth in the empty house with Mrs. Dixon, the housekeeper, sewing in an opposite chair, she contemplated the smooth folds of her black crape gown, her eyes veiled with mist.
+She had been thus each day since her father's death, and Mrs. Dixon wondered whether she would ever revive.
+She was deeply concerned for her welfare, though not attached enough to breathe a kinder word to her than, "Truly I am sorry, Miss Catherine – truly."

 Catherine did not mind.
 She and Mrs. Dixon had never been close, and never would.
 The young lady saw her as a dull old widow who was always provokingly trite.
 It was a relief to them both when the tea-things were brought in, and with them a note addressed to Catherine.
-She looked it over placidly, indifferent to its contents or direction.
+She looked it over placidly, entirely indifferent to it.

-"Well, Miss Catherine," spoke old dame Dixon.
+"Well, Miss Catherine," old dame Dixon spoke.
 "Will not you open it?"

-"I suppose," she shrugged, frowning as she broke the seal and perused the few lines enclosed.
+"I suppose," she shrugged, frowning as she broke the seal and perused the lines enclosed.

-"Well, Miss Catherine – what does it say?" prompted Mrs. Dixon, curious to know what it was about.
+"Well, Miss Catherine – what does it say?"
+Mrs. Dixon prompted, curious to know what it was all about.

-"It is most astonishing," replied Catherine, in soft incredulity.
-Mrs. Dixon dropped her sewing, and gazed intently at her.
-"It is an invitation," explained the young lady, "a most particular one."
+"It is most astonishing," Catherine replied, gently incredulous.
+Mrs. Dixon dropped her sewing and gazed intently at her.
+"It is an invitation," explained the young lady, "a most peculiar one."
 Catherine seemed to revel in creating suspense.

-"From who?" prompted the aggravated old woman.
+"From whom?" the elderly lady prompted.
 After keeping her longer from knowing the truth, and thus amusing herself with her agitated curiosity, she made an answer.

-"From one General Fitzwilliam Slater," she handed her the letter, her appealing brown eyes conserving their placidity.
+"From one General Fitzwilliam Slater," she handed her the letter, her brown eyes conserving their placidity.
 "He explains himself very briefly, though in very clear and decided terms."
-After reading over the letter at least three times, as if it was difficult to understand, Mrs. Dixon looked on her with a bewildered look, unable to comprehend the sudden turn of events.
+After reading over the letter at least three times, as if it were difficult to understand, Mrs. Dixon looked at her with a bewildered expression, unable to comprehend the sudden turn of events.

 "He wishes you to join him in Cambridge?" she breathed, returning the letter to the hands of its recipient.
 "By heavens what an idea, Miss Catherine!
 What an idea!
 Well, what do you think?"

-"I cannot seem to associate a face to his name," she murmured, taking up her sewing again without being quite conscious of it, judging by her glazed look.
-In the meantime, Catherine's imagination was running wild with the proposal.
+"I cannot seem to match a face to his name," she murmured, taking up her sewing again without being quite conscious of it, judging by her glazed look.
+In the meantime, Catherine's imagination was running wild.
 He had spoken of an abbey – a veritable abbey!
-Besides her father, castles and abbeys were what Catherine loved most to think of.
+Besides her father, castles and abbeys were what Catherine loved most.
 She was overpowered with an urge to write a letter of acceptance to this General Slater, for she could not resist the temptation of living in an abbey.
 However, her conduct thoroughly shaped by decorum, she could only but come up with the proper answer: she must and would refuse him.
 As her past governess, Miss Prym, had once said: "Manners before morals."
 She voiced her decision.

-"Certainly, Miss Catherine," said the old widow in a persuasive tone, "You might consider it."
+"Certainly, Miss Catherine," the old widow said in a persuasive tone, "You ought to consider it."

 "I have already," she returned evenly, weaving her fingers together in her lap.
 "I am sure I am thankful for his kindness, but it would not be proper to be a married man's charge.
-He did write of having a wife and children."
+He did mention having a wife and children."

-"Then it is settled," rejoined Catherine, her thoughts silenced by the quiet though bitter return to reality.
-"Come morning, I'll apply myself to writing a response to General Slater, begging him to be more explicit in his offer.
+"Then it is settled," Catherine rejoined, her thoughts silenced by the return to reality.
+"Come morning, I will apply myself to writing a response to General Slater, begging him to be more explicit in his offer.
 How does that sound, Mrs. Dixon?"

 "Oh, I couldn't have put it better myself, Miss Catherine," she replied airily, her mind wandering elsewhere.
 Catherine, tired of Mrs. Dixon's tedious company, for she was a very vapid sort of woman, retired to her chamber, her imagination expanding dangerously with this novel thought – she was quite gone by the time she was in bed.

-She had devoured so many novels – absorbed so much of their nonsense – though I myself enjoy them, in moderation – that she now lived and breathed them.
-The reader will understand, therefore, that the thought of being in a romance was beyond anything she termed irresistible: she was filled with such a violent hunger that nothing but this trip could satisfy it.
+She had devoured so many novels – absorbed so much of their nonsense – that she now lived and breathed them.
+The reader will understand, therefore, that the thought of being part of a romantic tale was beyond anything she could imagine into reality: she was filled with such a violent hunger that nothing but this trip could satisfy.
 Indeed, her heart was still full and her mind tormented by her father's death, but this – this rare pleasure: she had to indulge it!
 "I die to be there," she thought the next morning, her hunger no less appeased by sleep.
 Indeed, there was nothing left to be lived here, and everything there.